GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * To use this method you must start the **ftpd** daemon on the mainframe.
 You do this from the **Hercules Console** by entering the **/START FTPD,SRVPORT=2100** (I assume other ports are allowed but this is what I used).
 You can verify this is now running by entering **/D A,L** at the console.
 * From Ubuntu command line enter **ftp localhost 2100** and logon to your **TSO** account
-* If you type **ls** at this point you can see all the datasets on the system, since you are essentially at the root.
+* If you type **ls** at this point you can see all the data sets on the system, since you are essentially at the root.
 * Change to the **PDS** you want to upload to or download from, ex **cd HERC02.TEST.JCL**.
 Now if you type **ls** you will only see the members of that **PDS**
 * Type **ASCII** to make sure the **FTP** program is set to ASCII mode.
 * Important: Make sure you are not in the **PDS** you are uploading to because it will place a lock, and from within ftp you will get a **550** not authorized message.
 Doesn't seem to be an issue downloading from the mainframe.